survivejs/webpack-book/manuscript/developing/05_composing_configuration.md

 Each approach comes with its pros and cons.
 Composition-based approach myself is a good starting point.
 In addition to composition, it gives you a limited amount of code to scan through, but it's a good idea to check out how other people do it too.
 You can find something that works the best based on your tastes.

 Perhaps the biggest problem is that with composition you need to know what you are doing, and it's possible you aren't going to get the composition right the first time around.
 But that's a software engineering problem that goes beyond webpack.
 You can always iterate on the interfaces and find better ones.
-By passing in a configuration object instead of multiple arguments we can always change the behaviour of a part without effecting its API, allowing us to support configuration options incrementally.
+By passing in a configuration object instead of multiple arguments, you can change the behavior of a part without effecting its API.
+You can expose API as you need it.

 T> If you have to support both webpack 1 and 2, you can perform branching based on version using `require('webpack/package.json').version` to detect it.
 After that, you have to set specific branches for each and merge.
 You can still extract the commonality as you see the best.

 ## Configuration Layouts

 In the book project, you push all of the configuration into two files: *webpack.config.js* and *webpack.parts*.
-The former contains higher level configuration while the latter lower level.
-Isolates you from webpack specifics, but it can also grow big.
+The former contains higher level configuration while the latter lower level and isolates you from webpack specifics.
 Fortunately, the chosen approach allows more layouts, and you can evolve it further.
 Consider the following directions.

 ### Split per Configuration Target